AdaCore/learn/content/courses/intro-to-ada/chapters/strongly_typed_language.rst

 Every type declaration in Ada starts with the :ada:`type` keyword (except for :ref:`task types <Intro_Ada_Task_Types>`).
-After the type, we can see a range that looks a lot like the ranges that we use in for loops, that defines the low and high bound of the type.
+After the type, we can see a range that looks a lot like the ranges that we use in :ada:`for` loops, that defines the low and high bound of the type.
 Every integer in the inclusive range of the bounds is a valid value for the type.